Bryan Denson: Background

 From 1982 to 2016, Denson worked as a reporter at five daily newspapers: the Palestine (Texas) Herald-Press, The Frederick (Maryland) News-Post, the York (Pennsylvania) Daily Record, The Houston Post, and The Oregonian.
 He worked a beat called The Fringe for several years at The Oregonian, reporting about people on the margins of society: anarchists, outlaw bikers, witches, eco-terrorists, cultists, caviar smugglers, nudists, neo-Nazis, UFO devotees, anti-racist skinheads, felonious swindling gypsies, animal-rights extremists, survivalists, purveyors of "murderabilia," and members of right-wing patriot and militia groups.

-Denson's stories have appeared in Newsweek, Rolling Stone, Mother Jones, Reader’s Digest, Maxim, All About Beer, Running Times, and the Nieman Reports.
-He also serves on the board of directors for Underscore.news, a nonprofit newsroom that tells stories about marginalized communities, with a special focus on Indian Country.
+Denson's stories have appeared in Newsweek, Rolling Stone, The New York Times, Mother Jones, Reader’s Digest, Maxim, The Economist, Running Times, and the Nieman Reports.
+He also served on the board of directors for Underscore.news, a nonprofit newsroom that tells stories about marginalized communities, with a special focus on Indian Country.